serverless/serverless/docs/commands.md

 ### jaws new

-Creates a new project, new stage in existing project, or a new region in an existing stage.
-The new command by default creates resources in AWS (via CloudFormation)
+Creates a new project, new stage in existing project, or a new region in an existing stage as well as ENV var file in the JAWS S3 bucket for the region.
+The new command by default creates resources (like IAM roles) in AWS via CloudFormation.

 ##### type `project`